-- 22. Money or value transfer service (MVTS) providers should be required to comply with all of the relevant requirements of Recommendation 16 in the countries in which they operate, directly or through their agents.
-In the case of a MVTS provider that controls both the ordering and the beneficiary side of a wire transfer, the MVTS provider: - (a) should take into account all the information from both the ordering and beneficiary sides in order to determine whether an STR has to be filed; and - (b) should file an STR in any country affected by the suspicious wire transfer, and make relevant transaction information available to the Financial Intelligence Unit.
+- 32. Money or value transfer service (MVTS) providers should be required to comply with all of the relevant requirements of Recommendation 16 in the countries in which they operate, directly or through their agents.
+In the case of a MVTS provider that controls, or is part of a MVTS network controlling both the ordering and the beneficiary side of a payment or value transfer, the MVTS provider: - (a) should take into account all the information from both the ordering and beneficiary sides in order to determine whether an STR has to be filed; and - (b) should file an STR in any country affected by the suspicious payments or value transfers, and make relevant transaction information available to the Financial Intelligence Unit.